Download high-resolution image Look inside

 See Additional Formats

-A Jimmy Fallon’s Book Club Finalist for 2024
+A Jimmy Fallon’s Book Club Finalist for 2024 |

-A Goodreads Choice Awards Finalist
+A Goodreads Choice Awards Finalist | A GMA Buzz Pick | A USA Today Bestseller

 One of Amazon's Top 10 Best Books of April, One of Jimmy Fallon's favorite books for Spring 2024,

-The Top LibraryReads pick for March 2024, A Publishers Marketplace 2024 BuzzBook | One of NPR's Books We Love
+The Top LibraryReads pick for March 2024, A Publishers Marketplace 2024 BuzzBook, One of NPR's Books We Love

-In the present day, Annie Adams has been summoned to a meeting at the sprawling country estate of her wealthy and reclusive great-aunt Frances.
-But by the time Annie arrives in the quaint English village of Castle Knoll, Frances is already dead.
+Nearly sixty years later, Annie Adams is summoned to a meeting at the sprawling country estate of her wealthy and reclusive great-aunt Frances.
+But by the time Annie arrives in the quaint English village of Castle Knoll, Frances is found murdered, just like she always said she would be.
 Annie is determined to catch the killer, but thanks to Frances’s lifelong habit of digging up secrets and lies, it seems every endearing and eccentric villager might just have a motive for her murder.

 Can Annie safely unravel the dark mystery at the heart of Castle Knoll, or will dredging up the past throw her into the path of a killer?

-As Annie gets closer to the truth, and closer to the danger, she starts to fear she might inherit her aunt’s fate instead of her fortune.
+As Annie gets closer to the truth, and closer to danger, she starts to fear she might inherit her aunt’s fate instead of her fortune.

 Discussion Guide for How to Solve Your Own Murder